google/skia-buildbot/kube/secrets/README.md

 as giving that service account access to a specific PubSub topic.

 ## Access control

 Files are only accessible by members of skia-root@google.com.

+To create local credentials that are usable by bergals you should run:

+        gcloud auth application-default login

+Also make sure that the `GOOGLE_APPLICATION_CREDENTIALS` environment variable isn't set.

 ## Configuration

 The configuration is stored in `config.sh`.
 If you change the bucket or project you will have to re-run `init-berglas.sh`.

 ## Format

 All secrets are stored as base64 encoded kubernetes secrets serialized as YAML.

 Secrets are stored in a sub-directory in Google Cloud Storage, the name of which